Latest

 14 Years Ago Today, Thomas Gravesen Tried To Deck Robinho In Real Madrid Training

-14 years ago go today, Thomas Gravesen was involved in a Real Madrid training ground bust-up where tried to deck Robinho.
+14 years ago go today, Thomas Gravesen was involved in a Real Madrid training ground bust-up where he tried to deck Robinho.

 Fabio Capello's Galacticos were in Austria for pre-season and the pair came to blows when Danish international Gravesen hit his Los Blancos teammate with an ill-timed tackle in a training match.

-Tempers were all and truly flared, with the former Everton midfielder seeing red and throwing punches in the direction of the Brazilian as players tried to seperate the two.
+Tempers were well and truly flared, with the former Everton midfielder seeing red and throwing punches in the direction of the Brazilian as players tried to seperate the two.
 You can see the pure rage on his face in the following pictures.

 A 30-year old Gravesen was preparing for his second full season at the Santiago Bernabeu after arriving in January 2005 and came under criticism from Capello following his actions.